stingziz0u/tyrquakecell/README.md

 TyrQuake is itself a conservative, actively maintained branch of the original Quake source code released by id Software in 1999.
-This project adds a full PS3 platform layer on top of it (video, audio, input, system integration) and patches a handful of bugs in TyrQuake's own shared engine code that surfaced along the way.
-In short:
+This project adds a full PS3 platform layer on top of it (video, audio, input, system integration) In short:

 ```
 Quake (id Software, 1996) -> TyrQuake (maintained fork) -> TyrQuakeCell (this project)